What is Quality Management?

 Desktop monitoring can include real-time monitoring of both the audio and screen activity of an agent.
 For example, a supervisor might decide to monitor a newer agent while they’re on a call to see if their new-hire training is effective, and that the agent is following processes and adhering to scripts.
 A manager might also live-monitor an agent that’s struggling with an irate caller and provide real-time coaching and training.

-Speech analytics is the process of analyzing recorded calls for key words and phrases that are relevant to the business.
 Speech analytics unlocks the voice of the customer, turning the raw customer interaction data into relevant and readily usable insights.
 With speech analytics, a contact center can automate the quality process, ensuring that 100% of calls are analyzed and identified as the most relevant calls for quality assurance purposes.
 Speech analytics technology can be based on phonetics or speech-to-text.

 Sentiment Analysis leverages speech analytics to provide greater insights into customer calls that can be used by supervisors, managers and others throughout the enterprise.
 Sentiment analysis is an automated process that doesn’t require human intervention.
 Instead, it determines customer sentiment by utterance and looks at those utterances in the context of the words around them.
 Sentiment analysis can be run on both the agent voice and the caller voice to uncover deeper insights about the full customer experience.

 Metadata is additional information (data) about an interaction that gets automatically attached to the call and is available for playback as soon as the recording is complete.
 Companies will often integrate and attach third-party metadata sources, such as customer data from Salesforce and third-party post-interaction surveys, to store all in one place with the full call recording and transcription.